microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-to-usart-bridge-mplab-mcc/README.md

 The application takes advantage of the two USB connectors on the AVR DU Curiosity Nano.
 Because of this two terminal sessions can be started to the development board at the same time.
 After identifying the two virtual serial ports as described in the last section, start terminal sessions with the default settings in both.
 The connection type needs to be serial and the port numbering is added in the *Serial line* field.
 Finally use `115200` as the speed value and click open.
 If the baud rate is changed for the USART peripheral the value must be changed here to.

 <p><img src="images/putty_setup.jpg" width="400"/></p>

+> 🛈 Info: Note that the baud rate should match between the terminal sessions to avoid buffer overflow.

 By opening both terminal sessions, a live updating bridge will be active.
 Writing in one will show up in the other with no echo active.